AlcoholRehabHelp Logo

 Medication-Assisted Treatment for Alcoholism

-Medication-assisted treatment (MAT) involves using medications, counseling, and behavioral therapies to treat alcoholism and drug addiction.
-The idea is to provide a holistic approach to treating substance use disorders (SUDs).1
+Medication-assisted treatment (MAT) combines medications, individual and group counseling, and behavioral therapy to treat drug and alcohol use.
+It’s a method that provides a holistic approach to treating substance use disorders (SUDs).1

-The coexistence of a substance use disorder and a mental health condition is common among people in MAT.
-This is known as a co-occurring disorder.
+People with an alcohol use disorder and a mental health condition are also known as having co-occurring disorders.
+This condition is common among people undergoing MAT.
 Additionally, people in MAT may have other health-related conditions that require treatment, like hepatitis, HIV, or AIDS.

 You may be a good candidate for MAT if you: